firefly2442/phpdhcpd/readme.txt

 by a DHCP server.
 This file
 contains all the information regarding a DHCP server and the IP addresses that it has allocated to users.
+Compatibility with other DHCP lease servers is unknown at this time.

 Installation is pretty simple.
 Just copy the folder to where you want it in your "www" directory in apache.